CUTS Washington Monthly Brief

 The Gulf in Crisis: Rising Geopolitical Events and Oil

 The Middle East is becoming increasingly volatile especially after the attack on Saudi Arabia’s oil facility on 14th September.
 It has disrupted global oil supplies emanating from the region.
 With points of view of securing their oil supplies from the region, major powers have intensified militarisation of the region, which inter-alia, also threatens regional peace and security.
-CUTS WDC ONW covers these developments for the 16-23 September 2019 timeframe for the ready references of our readers.
+CUTS Global ONW covers these developments for the 16-23 September 2019 timeframe for the ready references of our readers.

 EU, Japan sign agreement to bypass China's 'new Silk Road'